philbudne/spipatjs/README.md

 #### or(...)

-Takes any number of Pattern, String, Var, or Function arguments and returns a Pattern which matches any of the Patterns
+Takes any number of Pattern, String, Var, or Function arguments and returns a Pattern which attempts to match each in turn.

 #### umatch(SUBJECT[, DEBUG])